 Editor’s Note: The clause may contain all message types for XR and other services.
-The suitable message types from TS 26.567 need to be referred or modified and imported to this spec as appropriate.
+The suitable message types from TS 26.565 need to be referred or modified and imported to this spec as appropriate.
 If there is a need to further define profiles with support for specific messages as mandatory/optional is FFS.

+A.1.1 Metadata Message Format

+The data channel messages shall conform to the format in Table A.1.1-1.

+Table A.1.1-1 Split Rendering Metadata Messages Format